unnus/unnus/content/healthcare-branding.md

 			<div class="text-content">
 <h2 style="margin-top:0">If you ever...</h2>

-<p>Worked in or managed a medical business where “process” overshadows purpose; where colleagues don’t collaborate; where decisions seem disconnected; where expressions get lost in translation; where the spark of inspiration fizzles before it reaches your patients; or where it’s just no fun to come to the office, you’ve experienced the uncomfortable gap between the spreadsheet-driven past and the <b>brand-driven</b> future.</p>
+<p>Worked-in / or run a medical business where “process” overshadows purpose; where staff don’t collaborate; where decisions seem disconnected; where communication gets lost in translation; where the spark of inspiration fizzles before it reaches your patients; or where it’s no fun to come to the office, you’ve experienced the uncomfortable gap between the spreadsheet-driven past and the <b>brand-driven</b> future.</p>

-<p>Without a clearly drawn vision, it’s dangerous to empower people.</p>
+<p>Without a clear-drawn vision, it’s dangerous to empower people.</p>

-<p>Medical businesses routinely separate functions or hierarchical levels to achieve efficiencies.</p>
+<p>Medical businesses routinely separate functions or hierarchical levels to achieve efficiencies, However...</p>

-<p>However, these divides lead to confusion, anxiety, and distrust as employees work at cross-purposes, taking refuge in functional silos instead of a collaborative ecosystem.</p>
+<p>These divides lead to confusion, anxiety, and distrust as employees work at cross-purposes, taking refuge in functional silos instead of a collaborative ecosystem.</p>

 <p>This makes your medical staff sub-optimizing when you need is all parts working together.</p>